 Display apps, data, and web maps

 • Map card—Display a web map or web scene on your site.
-Using row card settings, you can adjust its display to span the entirety of your site or choose to display it next to other content at a fixed width.
+Using row card settings, you can adjust its display to span the entirety of your site or display it next to other content at a fixed width.

 • Application card—Displays a supported ArcGIS application, such as web apps, dashboards, Insights pages, Experience Builder web apps, and storymaps.